yaacov/harproxyserver/README.md

 # Command-Line Options

+The available options for this tool are:

+  - --port, -p <number>: The port the server will listen on (default: 3000).
-  -  --target-url: The target URL to proxy requests (required)
+  - --target-url, -t <url>: The target URL to proxy when in 'record' mode.
-  -  --har-file: The HAR file name to save the log (optional, default: recording-<date and time>.har)
+  - --har-file, -f <file>: The file path to save the HAR file (default: recording-[date and time].har).
-  -  --mode: The server mode, either 'record' or 'play' (required)
-  -  --prefix: The prefix for the HAR playback endpoint (optional, default: '')
+  - --prefix <string>: The prefix for the HAR playback endpoint (default: '').
+  - --mode, -m <string>: The mode to run the server in (default: 'play').
+Choices are 'play' or 'record'.
+  - --tls: Run the server in secure mode (HTTPS) (default: false).
+  - --key-file <file>: Path to the TLS private key file (required when using --tls).
+  - --cert-file <file>: Path to the TLS certificate file (required when using --tls).

 # License

-Apache License 2.0
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.